aknostic/elasticsearch-cloudwatch/README.md

   * metrics.cloudwatch.aws.access_key and metrics.cloudwatch.aws.secret_key: AWS credentials of the account where the data will be posted in CloudWatch.
 No default values.
 If using IAM, it should have permission to CloudWatch PutMetricData.
   * metrics.cloudwatch.aws.region: Which region to use, of the AWS account.
 Default is us-east-1.
   * metrics.cloudwatch.frequency: How often to post stats.
 Default is "1m", every minute.
-  * metrics.cloudwatch.index_stats_enabled: To enable or disable stats per index.
+  * metrics.cloudwatch.index_shard_stats_enabled: To enable or disable stats per index per shard.
 You don't want the explosion of metrics if you have too many indexes, such as for example with Logstash where there is an index per day.
 False by default.
+  * metrics.cloudwatch.index_stats_enabled: Tracks failed shards, successful shards, total shards, docs deleted, docs total per index. default is false
 We also set this option:

 network.publish_host: _ec2:publicDns_